Time-to-Event Estimation with Unreliably Reported Events in Medicare Health Plan Payment: Methods

 An event (reported coding of either a single HCC or a single member of a set of HCCs corresponding to severity levels of one health condition) is considered incident if it was not reported in prior monitoring periods.
 The reporting of an incident event is represented by a vector \(S\), with \(s \ge 1\) possible mutually exclusive subtype events. \(S\) encodes which of these events occurs first, analogous to competing risks.
 These are referred to as competing events and examined in a event-specific manner.
 When \(s > 1\), the possible values \(S\) can take are written \(s \in \{1, ..., k\}\) in order of increasing severity.
 Incident reporting of these events is observed in a set of two independent groups labeled by \(g\), where \(g=0\) is a comparison group for \(g=1\), over \(m \ge 2\) pre-specified monitoring periods.

 For a given monitoring period, group, and subtype event, \(T\) is the true time to incident reporting for that event only.
 In addition, \(C\) is the time to censoring not due to any competing event.
 We observe \(Y= \text{min}(T, C)\) and know whether censoring or reporting of the event happened first, which is denoted by \(\Delta = I(T \le C)\).
 Our observed data are therefore of the form \(\{(Y_1, S_1\Delta_1),...,(Y_n, S_n\Delta_n)\}\) for the \(n\) total events reported within the monitoring period.
-It is possible that multiple incident events could be reported at the same time.
 Ordered discrete event reporting times are \(t_1 < t_2 < ... < \tau\), where \(\tau\) is the end time of the monitoring period.
 A single time of event reporting in a monitoring period is denoted \(t_i\).
 Finally, when comparing across groups or monitoring periods we add a respective \(g\) or \(m\) subscript to the notation above.
 Sequential monitoring periods are written as \(m-1\) and \(m\).